berong91/ProjectDolos/README.md

 * Trepanier-Bracken Tyler

 ## Project Overview
+* Create a simple and fun game that is easy to learn but hard to master.
+* It was to do this by being bright and colourful, simple and easy to read, but have enough depth to entertain players.
+* Use our technical coding abilities, art skills, and first-hand gaming experience to create a game that we would want to play.

 ## Technologies
+* Phaser Game Framework
+* Javascript, JQuerry, Ajax
+* Backend: PHP with MySQL
+* Photoshop for art assets
+* Intel XDK for testing
+* Sublime Text, Notepad++

 ## Code Structure
 * asset (This folder store all music and picture files)